connervieira/Predator/DOCUMENTATION.md

     - You can install FSWebcam using the following command on a Debian based Linux machine: `sudo apt-get install fswebcam`
 5. Install the required Python packages.
     - `pip3 install validators opencv-python-headless==4.5.3.56 cvlib tensorflow keras silence-tensorflow`
+    - When tested on a Raspberry Pi 3, this step caused some issues.
+If you receive errors related to OpenCV when attempting to run Predator later, try uninstalling OpenCV Headless and replace it with the standard OpenCV library.
+        - `pip3 uninstall opencv-python-headless; pip3 install opencv-python`
 6. Install the `mpg321` package.
     - Predator requires mpg321 in order to play audio effects for alerts.
     - `sudo apt-get install mpg321`